locka99/cpp-to-rust-book/features_of_rust/comments.md

 // This a comment with Unicode, 你好
 ```

-Anything that uses triple slash `///` notation is parsed by a tool called `rustdoc` (which you can also invoke indirectly via `cargo doc`) to produce documentation:
+Anything that uses triple slash `///` notation can be parsed by a tool called `rustdoc` to produce documentation:

 ```rust
 /// This is a comment that becomes documentation for do_thing below